CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-21.md

 # Task 4: Command and Control Attack with DNS

+## Overview

+In this lab, you will simulate a Command and Control (C2) attack by running a PowerShell script that generates DNS queries to mimic beaconing activity from a compromised system.
+This simulated activity will produce DNS traffic logs that will be used later in the Threat Hunting lab for analysis.

+> **⚠ Important Usage Guidance:** This simulation is safe and will not generate harmful traffic.
+The script is designed to run in the background for several hours, producing minimal system load.
+Do not close the script window while it runs.
+If the script output shows DNS resolve errors, this is expected behavior.

 1. Copy and run this command to create a script that will simulate a DNS query to a C2 server:

       ```CommandPrompt